 Waterways, no matter what shape or size, contribute to the overall water quality in our region.

 If you have a waterway on your property, you have an important role to play in the protection of this precious resource.

 The new regulations will require a change in practice for some farmers.
 The Ministry for the Environment (MfE) is working to make sure the regulations are practical to implement.

 The Environment Minister David Parker and Agriculture Minister Damien O'Connor have signalled some regulations may need to be adjusted as we move forward.
-Changes have already been made to clarify aspects of the winter grazing requirements.

 Find out more about protecting the waters in your area.